-- WSDOT will conduct an archeological survey in December near Unnamed Tributary 3 at the Port of Kalama.
+- WSDOT conducted an archeological survey in December near Unnamed Tributary 3 at the Port of Kalama.
 This work is for the proposed culvert replacement.

 - Public comments on the Kelso Martin's Bluff Environmental Assessment (pdf 4.3 mb) have been sent to the Federal Railroad Administration for review.
 Once complete, preliminary engineering will end and final design can commence.